 Here’s what you can do to avoid being scammed by loan shark advertisements and help others not to fall prey to loan shark scams too:

-- Don’t just delete unsolicited loan shark messages from your mobile phone.
-Block and report these scams in the app.
+- Delete, block, and report: Don’t leave it at just deleting unsolicited loan shark messages from your mobile phone – block and report these scams in the app.
 Even personal and group WhatsApp messages can be reported within the app itself.

-- Ignore loan shark advertisements.
-Additionally, do not reply to such messages or give out your personal information to anyone.
+- Ignore loan shark advertisements: Do not reply to such messages or give out your personal information to anyone.
 This includes your NRIC, Singpass login details, and bank account information.

-- Report all loansharking activities and suspicious individuals in your neighbourhood to the police.
+- Make a report: Report all loansharking activities and suspicious individuals in your neighbourhood to the police.

-- Call the National Crime Prevention Council’s hotline at 1800-924-5664 if you spot illegal loan shark marketing activities.
+- Contact the relevant hotline: Call the National Crime Prevention Council’s hotline at 1800-924-5664 if you spot illegal loan shark marketing activities.

-- Provide information about suspicious loan shark activities via I-Witness, an online submission platform managed by the Singapore Police Force.
-You can choose to remain anonymous when supplying information on this platform.
+- Use I-Witness to provide information about suspicious loan shark activities: It’s an online submission platform managed by the Singapore Police Force where you can choose to remain anonymous when supplying information on this platform.

-- Educate your foreign domestic worker about loan shark scams and the consequences of taking up a loan with illegal loan sharks or assisting them in illegal activities.
+- Be a helping hand to others: Educate your foreign domestic worker about loan shark scams and the consequences of taking up a loan with illegal loan sharks or assisting them in illegal activities.